cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

 Investigative reporting confirms that the Consultant fee charged by **Will Power (鴻毅)** was mathematically impossible for a legitimate business.
-For a 4-year engagement overseeing a HK$330 million project, Will Power charged only **HK$308,000**—approx. **0.09%** of the project value, equilavant to HK$6,875/month.
+For a 4-year engagement overseeing a HK$330 million project, Will Power charged only **HK$308,000**—approx. **0.09%** of the project value, equivalent to HK$6,875/month.

 **1. The Market Benchmark:**
 *   **Surveyor's Institute Standard:** For a project of this scale, reasonable fees should be **3-6%** (approx. **HK$9M - HK$20M**).